CHSU-FM

 CHSU-FM is a Canadian radio station, broadcasting at 99.9 FM in Kelowna, British Columbia, Canada.
-The station currently broadcasts a CHR/Top 40 format branded as 99.9 Sun FM.
+The station currently broadcasts a contemporary hit radio format branded as 99.9 Sun FM.
 The station is owned by Vista Radio.

 History

 CHSU traces its origins to 1995, when the Canadian Radio-television and Telecommunications Commission (CRTC) granted Four Seasons Radio Ltd. a new FM licence for the Kelowna market offering country music.
 The station's initial call letters were CKBL and its branding was 99.9 The Bullet.
 It launched in October 1995, and was the sister station of CKIQ, a news/talk station on the AM band that was also owned by Four Seasons.
 In 1996, Okanagan Skeena Radio Group Ltd. acquired a number of stations in the Okanagan market when it bought out Four Seasons' parent company.